sacielo/markdown-cv/index.md

 - B.Sc. and M.Sc. student in Physics, oriented to Astrophysics and and Space Physics
 - Pupil at the Excellency School "Scuola Superiore di Catania" (SSC)

-My undergraduate studies gave me a well-balanced education among theory, experiment and computer science.
+My undergraduate studies gave me a scientific education well-balanced among theory, experiment and computer science.
-My scholarship at the SSC provided additional courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, and _Statistical Physics_.
+My SSC scholarship provided additional courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, and _Statistical Physics_ and allowed the discussion an additional dissertation.

 ## Awards
+`2024` Press coverage for 10^4
+`2024` Article by Susanne on DPEcho

-`2021-`
+`2021-` SC21 finalist
-President, *Royal Society*, London, UK

-Associate, *French Academy of Science*, Paris, France
+`202X` - Press coverage for Sciviz
+`202x` Cover of Inside
+`2019` SC19 finalist

+## Organizational activities
+`2024` SoC exascale at Julich
+`202` Co-I for James
+`202` Co-I for DPecho project
+`2021-Today`  PUnch-4-NFDI
+``

 ## Publications